-This Draft EIS/R is being circulated for a 45-day public and agency review period, beginning with the publication of this document (receipt of the Draft EIS/R from the State Clearinghouse and publication of the Notice of Availability in the Federal Register).
-Copies of the Draft EIS/R are available either directly or through the locations designated above to applicable local, state, and federal agencies and to interested organizations and individuals wishing to review and comment on the report.
+The Draft EIS/R was circulated for a 45-day public and agency review period, beginning with the publication of the document (receipt of the Draft EIS/R from the State Clearinghouse and publication of the Notice of Availability in the Federal Register).
+Copies of the Draft EIS/R were available either directly or through the locations designated above to applicable local, state, and federal agencies and to interested organizations and individuals wishing to review and comment on the report.

-The USFWS and CDFW will consider all comments on the Draft EIS/R provided by the public and federal, state, and local agencies within the public review period.
-In the Final EIS/R, formal responses to these comments will be presented in an appendix to that document.
+The USFWS and CDFW considered all comments on the Draft EIS/R provided by the public and federal, state, and local agencies within the public review period.
+In the Final EIR, formal responses to these comments are presented in Appendix J.